NaApipp/Website-GreenCode/README.md

 ## 🚀 Features
 ✅**Practical and Efficient Service**: You only need to sort your waste at home and contact the GreenCode team.
-The team will pick up your waste to be managed professionally, helping to create a greener earth.
+The team will pick up your waste to be managed professionally, helping to create a greener earth.<br>
 ✅**Clean Environment**: GreenCode helps clean your home environment from hazardous B3 waste, making it healthier and more comfortable.
-B3 waste can damage the environment and endanger health, so proper management is very important.
+B3 waste can damage the environment and endanger health, so proper management is very important.<br>
-✅**Waste Packaging Guide**: The website provides a guide on how to sort and pack B3 waste safely, including identifying waste types, safe storage, packaging procedures, and storage in a safe place.
+✅**Waste Packaging Guide**: The website provides a guide on how to sort and pack B3 waste safely, including identifying waste types, safe storage, packaging procedures, and storage in a safe place.<br>
 ✅**Contact Information and Locations**: GreenCode operates in several cities such as Semarang, Kendal, Batang, and Yogyakarta.
 Contact information and service hours are available to make it easier for you to access their services.